 Lee Alexander McQueen was born in 1969 in the East End of London.
 At the age of 16, he left school and worked for Savile Row and later for Gieves & Hawkes, where he learned tailoring.
 Gradually, he built his reputation as a fashion designer.
-In 1992, Alexander received his master's degree in fashion design at Central Saint Martins College of Art and Design.
+In 1992, McQueen received his Master’s degree in fashion design at Central Saint Martins College of Art and Design.
 He attended the program after being encouraged by several people in the industry who saw his talent.

 Louis Vuitton and Gucci

-The Alexander McQueen Brand & Inspiration Behind It
+The Brand and Inspiration Behind It

-"People find my things sometimes aggressive.
+People find my things sometimes aggressive.
 But I don’t see it as aggressive.
-I see it as romantic, dealing with a dark side of personality."- Alexander McQueen
+I see it as romantic, dealing with a dark side of personality.

 London and Scotland

 But it wasn’t all about the disturbed and savage.
-Alexander embraced folklore and tradition, as well.
+McQueen embraced folklore and tradition, as well.
 In the collection The Girl Who Lived In A Tree, he used the history of England as an inspiration for fairytale pieces.

-“I try to push the silhouette.
+I try to push the silhouette.
 To change the silhouette is to change the thinking of how we look.
 What I do is look at ancient African tribes and the way they dress.
 The rituals of how they dress…There’s a lot of tribalism in the collections.

-Throughout his career, Alexander returned to the theme of primitivism several times.
+Throughout his career, McQueen returned to the theme of primitivism several times.
 He saw a particular beauty in the image of the noble wildling, living in harmony with nature.
 It was also a means to express his disagreement with other designers who, according to him, did not respect ethnic apparel.
 They used expensive fabrics and created romanticized versions, which, the Masai, for example, would never wear.

 It comes as no surprise that nature influenced McQueen profoundly and enduringly.
 Fittingly, it was one of the central themes of Romanticism.
-Alexander was a firm believer in the artistic beauty of nature; it is a motive present in many of his runway shows.
+McQueen was a firm believer in the artistic beauty of nature; it is a motive present in many of his runway shows.

-For Alexander, as well as for the Romantics, nature was a source of ideas and concepts.
+For McQueen, as well as for the Romantics, nature was a source of ideas and concepts.
 The influence of nature on his work is blatantly reflected in the collection Plato’s Atlantis of S/S 2010, his last fully realized collection before death.
 Inspired by Charles Darwin’s Origin of The Species (1859) but with a twist, the main subject of the show was the devolution of humankind, not the evolution.
 Technology took the place of nature’s majesty.
 Extreme space-time compressions produced by the internet replaced the natural and the pure.
 The collection is also an example of what McQueen thought would be the future of fashion.

 The so-called “armadillo” shoes were something that caught everyone’s attention.
 Many thought the shoes were just a part of the show.
-Alexander, however, put his models in these extraordinarily high and glamorous but potentially harmful shoes because they were part of the whole concept— a live exhibition.
+McQueen, however, put his models in these extraordinarily high and glamorous but potentially harmful shoes because they were part of the whole concept— a live exhibition.

 Despite all of his success, McQueen was a deeply troubled person.
 He was sexually abused by his sister’s husband, without her knowing, and tragically uncomfortable in his skin, a situation that grew worse with the disapproval and condemnation of his detractors.
-Lee even went through surgery to look thinner, but the problem was fathomless at that point.
+McQueen even went through surgery to look thinner, but the problem was fathomless at that point.